 - Press the switch to close the sunroof all the way.

 - Once the sunroof is closed, hold the switch for another three seconds.

 - Move the sunroof to the back.
 Once the sunroof reaches the back, continue to hold the sunroof for another three seconds.

 Calibrate steering wheel

 Once you complete the battery replacement on your Mercedes-Benz, start up your Mercedes-Benz.
-You will be greeted with some warning messages, such as an ESP warning light but don’t panic.
+You will be greeted with warning messages, such as an ESP warning light, but don’t panic.
 To reset the ESP warning, follow this procedure:

 - Start up your Mercedes-Benz